gerritjvv/tcp-driver/README.md

 # tcp-driver

-A Clojure library designed to ... well, that part is up to you.
+The idea is the access TCP client connections like any other product driver code would e.g the cassandra or mondodb driver.<br/>

+There are allot of situations where software in the past (my own experience) became unstable because the TCP connections were not written or treated with the equivalent importance as server connections.

+Writing the TCP connection as if it were a product driver sets a certain design mindset.

+For design decisions see: https://github.com/gerritjvv/tcp-driver/blob/master/doc/intro.md

 ## Usage

-FIXME
+Under construction

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 gerritjvv

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0